History of Białystok: World War II (1939–1944)

 At the turn of March and April, preparations for protecting the population against the effects of bombing and gas attacks were intensified in Białystok.
 The population was adapted for individual self-defense, training was provided, and trenches and shelters were planned.
 Specialized services were created: alarm, communications, fire, rescue-sanitary and technical.
 In addition to scouts, representatives of: the Air and Gas Defense League (LOPP), the Polish Red Cross, the Western Union, Military Adoption, the Union of Reservists and Riflemen, and other organizations were involved in these activities.
 "Echo Białostockie" instructed what to do in the event of an air alarm.
 At the end of July, a large-scale operation of digging anti-aircraft ditches in the city began.
 Most of them were to be located downtown, in the area of two railway stations and barracks.
 Local citizens participated in rebounds for the purchase of armaments for the army.
-For example, employees of the Plywood State Factory from Dojlid, employing over 400 people, bought a heavy machine gun for the Polish Armed Forces.
+For example, employees of the Plywood State Factory in Dojlidy, employing over 400 people, bought a heavy machine gun for the Polish Armed Forces.
 Also, money was collected for the National Defense Fund (Fundusz Obrony Narodowej) and Maritime Defense Fund (Fundusz Obrony Morskiej).
-On the eve of the outbread of the war, growing espionage and subversion activities took place, which strained the relations with the local Germans, and from 13 May it was banned to hold public gatherings among German population.
+On the eve of the outbreak of the war, growing espionage and subversion activities took place, which strained the relations with the local Germans, and from 13 May, it was banned to hold public gatherings among German population.